+Trust region methods~\citep{kakade2002approximately, schulman2015trust} provide monotonic improvement guarantees by bounding the approximation error $|J(\pitheta) - J(\piroll) - L(\pitheta)|$ between the true objective $J$ and the surrogate $L$.
+This guarantee requires controlling the divergence between the rollout policy $\piroll$ and the training policy $\pitheta$---a divergence that is \emph{unavoidable} in modern LLM-RL due to three primary sources. \textbf{(i) Backend discrepancies:} high-throughput inference engines (vLLM~\citep{kwon2023efficient}, SGLang~\citep{zheng2024sglang}) use different attention kernels, precision formats, and operator fusion strategies than training frameworks (Megatron-LM~\citep{shoeybi2019megatron}, PyTorch FSDP~\citep{zhao2023pytorch}), causing logit differences that compound autoregressively. \textbf{(ii) MoE routing discontinuities:} in Mixture-of-Experts models~\citep{shazeer2017outrageously, liu2024deepseek}, minor numerical jitter can flip expert selection, causing high-magnitude jumps in token probabilities. \textbf{(iii) Distributed staleness:} asynchronous actor-learner architectures~\citep{espeholt2018impala, nair2015massively} introduce latency between data generation and gradient updates.
+These factors are documented in detail by~\citet{liu2025rlcollapse} and~\citet{yao2025offpolicy}; we provide further analysis in Appendix~\ref{app:mismatch}.

-\paragraph{The Long-Horizon Problem.} Given that $\piroll \ne \pitheta$ is unavoidable, approximation error becomes a central concern.
-Classical error bounds \citep{kakade2002approximately, schulman2015trust} scale as $O(T^2)$ with sequence length $T$.
-For modern LLMs generating responses of $T = 4096$ tokens, these bounds become vacuous: even with small per-token divergence ($\Dkltokmax = 10^{-4}$), the classical bound yields an error of $\approx 1677$, far exceeding any plausible improvement.
-This means existing theory provides \emph{no guarantee} that optimization actually improves performance.
+Classical trust region bounds~\citep{kakade2002approximately, achiam2017constrained} scale as $O(T^2)$ with sequence length.
+For a reasoning task with $T = 4096$ tokens and per-token divergence $\Dkltokmax = 10^{-4}$, the classical bound yields $|\mathrm{Error}| \le 1677$---vacuous given maximum reward of 1.
+While acceptable for short-horizon control tasks ($T \approx 100$), these bounds provide no guarantee that optimization actually improves performance at modern LLM scales.